 - 1. Choose one: - To access authentication options for a DSN, open the ODBC Data Source Administrator where you created the DSN, then select the DSN, and then click Configure. - Or, to access authentication options for a DSN-less connection, open the Cloudera Hive ODBC Driver Configuration tool. - 2.
-In the Mechanism list, select User Name - 3.
+In the Mechanism drop-down list, select User Name. - 3.
 In the User Name field, type an appropriate user name for accessing the Hive server. - 4.
-Optionally, in the Transport Buffer Size field, type the number of bytes to reserve in memory for buffering unencrypted data from the network. - 5.
 To save your settings and close the dialog box, click OK.

-Using User Name and Password
+Using User Name And Password